-Performance Indicator Full year target Percentage of Audit Plan completed 90% Customer Satisfaction - % satisfied or very satisfied as per feedback forms 90% Draft reports produced with target number of days (currently 15 days) 90% Final reports produced within target number of days (currently 10 days) 90% Task Performance measure Agreement of Annual audit plan Agreed by Chief Executive, Leadership Team and Audit Committee prior to start of financial year Agreement of assignment brief Assignment briefs are agreed with and provided to auditee at least two weeks before planned commencement date.
+Performance Indicator Full year target Percentage of Audit Plan completed 90% Customer Satisfaction - % satisfied or very satisfied as per feedback forms 90% Draft reports produced with target number of days (currently 15 days) 90% Final reports produced within target number of days (currently 10 days) 90% Task Performance measure Agreement of Annual audit plan Agreed by Chief Executive, Leadership Team and Audit and Governance Committee prior to start of financial year Agreement of assignment brief Assignment briefs are agreed with and provided to auditee at least two weeks before planned commencement date.
 Undertake audit fieldwork Fieldwork commenced at agreed time Verbal debrief Confirm this took place as expected; was a useful summary of the key issues; reflects the findings in the draft report.
 Draft report Promptly issued within 15 days of finishing our fieldwork.
 Report is "accurate" and recommendations are both workable and useful.
 Draft report meeting (if required) Such a meeting was useful in understanding the audit issues Annual internal audit report Prepared promptly and ready for senior management consideration by end of May.
 Report accurately reflects the key issues identified during the year.
-Presentation of internal audit report to Management and Audit Committee ed by management / assignment work.
+Presentation of internal audit report to Management and Audit and Governance Committee.
+Contact with the audit team outside of assignment work.
+You were successfully able to contact the person you needed, or our staff directed appropriate person.
+Emails, letters, telephone calls are dealt with promptly and effections of the second se · · · devon audit partnership

-Contact with the audit team outside of
+Performance

-You were successfully able to contact the person you needed, or our staff directed you correctly to the appropriate person.
-Emails, letters, telephone calls are dealt with promptly and effectively.
+Monitoring

-Internal Audit Performance Monitoring Targets
+Targets